 How to interpret the Mineral Storage Atlas?

 The Mineral Storage Atlas serves as a quick tool to map out potential sites where the Carbfix technology could be applied worldwide.
-It is combined from multiple geological datasets containing volcanic basalts, young oceanic ridges, large igneous provinces, mafic and ultramafic formations, ophiolites - formations known to contain the primary minerals that promote reactions with dissolved CO2 and form solid carbonates.
+It is combined from multiple geological datasets containing mafic, intermediate and ultramafic rock types (e.g. volcanic basalts, young oceanic ridges, large igneous provinces, ophiolites) - formations known to contain the major minerals that promote reactions with dissolved CO2 and form solid carbonates.
 These include both surface and underground formations.
-The Atlas thus serves as a first indicator for the geological feasibility of the Carbfix technology - but does not consider other necessary factors such as water availability or permeability of the bedrock which can vary greatly between regions.
-We therefore caution against a “yes or no” interpretation of the feasibility based on the atlas.
+The Atlas serves as a first order indicator for the geological feasibility of the Carbfix technology.
+It does not consider other necessary factors such as permeability of the bedrock, or transportation distances from emission source to emission sinks.
+We caution against a “yes or no” interpretation of the feasibility based solely on the Mineral Storage Atlas.

 If you have questions, comments or suggestions, please contact us.